MicrosoftDocs/supply-chain-center/articles/use/teams_integration.md

 1. On the **Admin settings** page, select **General**, and then, under **Enable Microsoft Teams**, set the option to **Enable**.

 > [!NOTE]
-> In order to enable the teams integration you must be a global or system administrator.
+> In order to enable the teams integration, you must be a global or system administrator.

 ![Screenshot that shows the option for turning on the Teams integration on the Admin settings page.](media/enable_teams.png)